This month’s contribution is in response to the many questions posed about our kitten adoption process...

 How do I adopt a kitten from Witchfyre & Witchstorm?

-We occasionally have kittens available.
-Our cat pairings are matched to improve the next generation.
 We are looking for something specific to show and take for our next generation or to provide for another breeder or for showing.
-This may take time to produce and kittens we are not keeping will be available to pet homes.

 We keep you informed of plans and kittens expected.
-You will join our list for twelve months after which you have the option to continue or withdraw without penalty.
+You will join our list for twelve months after which you have the option to continue or withdraw without

 Our cattery will remain closed to visitors for the foreseeable future as we are aware that the current offerings for protection against Covid 19 do not stop transmission or catching the virus and cases are still very high.
 References from previous adopters can be provided if required.
 Your kitten will be delivered to you when all health checks, vaccinations and neutering has taken place.